The-Hungry-Caterpillar/Deduper-The-Hungry-Caterpillar/psuedocode.md

   b. fix the soft clipping

   c.
-Look up corrected position (position will be keys of a dictionary)\
+Look up corrected position in position_dictionary (position will be keys of a dictionary)\
      - if not in position dictionary: add it to position dictionary, write line to out file, and restart loop at (1)\
      - if in position dictionary: continue to next step